mcd500/ta-ref/README.md

 # Implementation

-+ We rely on TEE environment variable to switch TEE-dependent build which defines in $(TEE).sh.
-This shell script also defines keystone-related variable for convenience.
++ We rely on `TEE`(environment variable) to switch TEE-dependent build which defines in $(TEE).sh.
+This shell script also exports each tee-related variable for convenience.

 + This repo consists of three phases; build phase, test phase and demo phase:

-1. [Build phase]: This phase builds dependencies such as crypto, profiler, edger and tee api functions(`TEE_**` functions) to create library named `libtee_api.a`.
+1. [Build phase]: In This phase several dependencies are built such as crypto, profiler, edger and tee api functions(`TEE_**` functions) to create library named `libtee_api.a`.

-2. [Test phase]: This phase build global platform function and TEE-dependent (glue) code.
+2. [Test phase]: In this phase global platform API functions are and TEE-dependent (glue) codes are built.

 3. [Demo phase]: After finishing previous phase, we can exec `make run` to check demo.
 (Currently, we support qemu environment).